bodziosamolot/sourceGenerators/article.md

 `Initialize(IncrementalGeneratorInitializationContext)`

-This *IncrementalGeneratorInitializationContext* is what gives us access to all the providers mentioned before.
-It is worth mentioning that the implementation of incremental source generator in this article is a functional one but it distilled so that we can focus on the most important things.
+This ``IncrementalGeneratorInitializationContext`` is what gives us access to all the providers mentioned before.
+It is worth mentioning that the implementation of incremental source generator in this article is a functional one, however it distilled so that we can focus on the most important things.
 It lacks some checks and operations you would normally add.

           public void Initialize(IncrementalGeneratorInitializationContext context)
           {